13 Best Login Page Examples to Inspire Your Own Design

 - There is an option in case you Lost your password.

-As a result, this is one of the best examples of login we have seen: simple and fast, yet all the necessary elements are there.
+As a result, this is one of the best login page examples we have seen: simple and fast, yet all the necessary elements are there.

 Analytify is a Google Analytics WordPress plugin.
 It helps you transform traditional complex Google Analytics into easy-to-read analytics.
 This is done in your Analytify dashboard.
 Cool!